The Circle of Reason (novel): Characters

 Alu (Nachiketa Bose) is the protagonist in this book.
 He is an orphan child who goes to live with his uncle with whom he did not know previously.
 Alu is then wrongly accused of being a terrorist and eventually becomes a fugitive.
 He provides the book with a search for reasoning and belonging in life.

 Balaram Bose is Alu's uncle.
 He studies phrenology, the science of determining personality by the shape of one's skull.
 He becomes fascinated with Alu's skull shape and acts as a mentor towards Alu.
 Balaram shows how science can impact society.

 Toru Debi is Balaram's wife and takes on the role of being Alu's caregiver.
 She provides Alu with a sense of warmth and an emotional connection that he does not receive from Balaram.
 Her character provides the book with emotional balance and wisdom.

 Bhudeb Roy is the book's villain character.
 He is a local official in the city of Lalpukur and represents the abuse of institutional power.
 The embodiment of corruption and hypocrisy that Bhudeb Roy portrays leads to tension and conflict between him and Balaram and Alu.

-Zindi is a woman who takes care of Alu during his fugitive time.
+Zindi is a woman who takes care of Alu during his fugitive time in A-Ghazira.
 She is able to provide him with shelter and help him figure out his next steps in life.
 She portrays a strong female character and provides the book with more emotional connection and compassion.

-Kulfi is another woman who lived in Alu's home village.
+Kulfi is another woman who lived in Al-Ghazira as a cook in Zindi's home.
 Throughout the book, Alu's journey and Kulfi's life have a connection shown symbolically.
 Her character balances logic and imagination and enriches the story by challenging the idea of scientific reasoning.
 She represents freedom and thinking outside of the box.